qwd/dev-site/content/en/docs/finance/billing-and-payment.md

 We offer a variety of payment methods.

-<strong>Alipay</strong>
+**Alipay**

 We recommend using Alipay for payment, it support credit and debit cards.

-<strong>Bank Transfer</strong>
+**Bank Transfer**

 For organization developers in China, we support using bank transfer for payment:

 - Your bank account name should be the same as your organization developer name, otherwise we will not add the amount to your account balance or refund it within 30 days.
-- You need to <strong>specify your Developer ID</strong> when transferring funds so that we can quickly identify and prevent financial fraud, otherwise we will not add the transfer amount to your account balance, in this case <strong>you have to submit a ticket and upload the corresponding bank statement</strong>.
+- You need to **specify your Developer ID** when transferring funds so that we can quickly identify and prevent financial fraud, otherwise we will not add the transfer amount to your account balance, in this case **you have to submit a ticket and upload the corresponding bank statement**.
 - When the transfer is completed, you don't need to do anything, we will check the payment information and the amount, then
 - Bank transfer is subject to bank confirmation (may be delayed in case of holidays), real-time payment is not possible.
 When the transfer is completed, we will add the transfer amount to your account balance and you will get the receipt via email.
 Bank transfer may be delayed in case of holidays, real-time payment is not possible.